Stochastic Causal Programming for Bounding Treatment Effects: Discussion

 We have introduced a stochastic causal program for bounding treatment effects in partially identifiable settings.
-Our approach does not rely on the typical assumptions of linearity, monotonocity, or additivity.
-We presented a novel parameterization for decoupling observed from unobserved potential outcomes, and derived an efficient procedure for optimizing over a set of causal models consistent with the data.
-Experiments demonstrate that our method produces valid and informative bounds in a wide range of settings, including with continuous and multidimensional instruments, mediators, treatments, and outcomes.
+We showed how major computational simplifications and weakening of assumptions can be achieved in practical cases where variables can be clustered in pre- and post-treatment layers.
+Our approach does not rely on the typical assumptions of linearity, monotonicity, or additivity, nor on distributional assumptions about unknowable hidden common causes.
+Experiments on synthetic and semi-synthetic datasets demonstrate that our method produces valid and informative bounds in a wide range of settings, including with continuous and multidimensional instruments, mediators, treatments, and outcomes.